 - Contribute to developing knowledge products for funder audiences that are grounded in FJS analysis and learning from our grantmaking practice and outcomes.

 - Engage in relevant funder affinity groups and funder collaborations and focus on leveraging new and appropriate resources for women’s, girls’ and LGBTQI groups.

 - Develop partnerships with other institutions to extend the impact of our grantmaking.

 - Represent the foundation professionally at relevant meetings and conferences.

 - Demonstrated commitment to the foundation’s vision and deep alignment with its values.

 - Sophisticated understanding of global and grassroots, intersectional justice movements, with an emphasis on the leadership of women, girls, and LGBTQI people from marginalized communities.

 - Understanding of the role of philanthropy in effecting transformative change.

 - At least five years of professional experience in women’s rights and LGBTQI rights work in the US Southeast, ideally within the philanthropic sector.

 - Substantive knowledge of and familiarity with relevant movements, grassroots groups, networks, and organizations in the region.

-- Significant experience writing and talking about social justice using an intersectional lens; ability to convey the depth and complexity of issues in a way that remains accessible to broad audiences.
+- Experience writing and talking about social justice using an intersectional lens; ability to convey the depth and complexity of issues in a way that remains accessible to broad audiences.

 - Demonstrated ability to engage in strategic and analytical thinking.